-Saint Kitts is the larger island of the two-island nation of Saint Kitts and Nevis.
-Made up of three converging volcanic peaks.
-The highest peak, Mount Liamuigia lies in the centre with lush jungle leading down to the beaches below.
+Saint Kitts is the larger island of the two-island nation of Saint Kitts and Nevis, made up of three converging volcanic peaks.
+The highest peak, Mount Liamuiga lies in the centre with lush jungle leading down to the beaches below.
 A single road circumnavigates the island, with the turbulent Atlantic Ocean to the north and the calmer Caribbean Sea to the south.

 The capital, Basseterre, in the southeast of the island, was originally the capital of the entire French West Indies colony, before the British took control in 1660.
 In this compact city, you’ll be able to appreciate the variety of cultures that have influenced the island, from Georgian-era architecture, Chinese street stalls, a Jewish cemetery and locals speaking African-influenced Creole.

 The beaches around Frigate Bay are long swathes of silver sand, trimmed with chic beach bars and local beach bars very popular with cruise ship passengers visiting for the day.
-Snorkeling trips are possible here into the islands clear tropical waters where you might spot barracuda, rare sea snails, tiny sea horses and the island’s favourite dish - the spiny lobster.
+Snorkelling trips are possible here into the island's clear tropical waters where you might spot barracuda, rare sea snails, tiny seahorses and the island’s favourite dish — the spiny lobster.
 Turtles also nest on some of the secluded areas of the beach.